ibm-messaging/mq-gitops-samples/queue-manager-custom-metrics/README.md

 - targetRegistry - where you want the buildah tasks to store the mq-metrics image and your final customised image.
 Also note that I inject the namespace when using the internal registry e.g., image-registry.openshift-image-registry.svc:5000/$(context.pipelineRun.namespace) you might need to tweak the pipeline to support your own registry.

 ---
-:exclamation: **NOTE**

-The the Dockerfile in this repo uses the above params passed in via BUILD_EXTRA_ARGS field e.g., --build-arg mqVersion=VRMF on the final buildah task.*
+:exclamation: **NOTE:** The sample Dockerfile in this repo also uses the above parameters, they are passed in via BUILD_EXTRA_ARGS field e.g., --build-arg mqVersion=VRMF on the final buildah task.

 ---